 As a consequence, Galileo distinguished objective from subjective properties, or primary from secondary

 qualities, as he called them:

-‘To excite in us tastes, odors, and sounds I believe that nothing is required in external bodies except shapes,
+‘To excite in us tastes, odors, and sounds I believe that nothing is required in external bodies except

-numbers, and slow or rapid movements.
+shapes, numbers, and slow or rapid movements.
 I think that if ears, tongues and noses were removed, shapes and numbers and motions would remain, but not odors or tastes or sounds.’

 A body, moving or at rest, is physically completely unaffected by which of these two states it is in, and being in one or the other in no way changes it.

 In 1612 Galileo formulated the first clear expression of the principle of inertia, arguing from a discussion of balls moving on a plane.
 If the plane is tilted, a downward motion accelerates, whereas an upward motion decelerates.

 ‘And therefore, all external impediments removed, a heavy body on a spherical surface concentric with the earth will be indifferent to rest and

 to movements toward any part of the horizon.
-And it will maintain itself in that state in which it has once been placed; that is, if placed in a state of rest, it will conserve that; and if placed in movement toward the west (for example), it will maintain itself in that movement.’
+And it will maintain itself in that state in which it has once been placed; that is, if placed in a state of rest, it will conserve that; and if placed in movement toward the west (for example), it will maintain

-Discorsi recognized two fundamental or natural motions: uniform circular motion (at constant speed), and the uniform accelerated motion
+Discorsi recognized two fundamental or natural motions: uniform circular motion (at constant speed), and the uniform

-starting with the words:
+axiomatic method, starting with the words:

 ‘My purpose is to set forth a very new science dealing with a very ancient subject.
 There

 is, in nature, perhaps nothing older than motion, concerning which the books written by philosophers are neither few nor small; nevertheless I have discovered by experiment some properties of it which are worth knowing and which have not hitherto been either

 Galileo recognized first uniform circular motion as primary, not in need of explanation.
 It concerns planets turning around the sun, and the earth rotating about its axis, as well as a terrestrial

 body moving without friction on a horizontal plane, for instance, a ball on a smooth surface, without air resistance.
 Galileo described the horizontal motion sometimes as being approximately rectilinear, but in principle it was circular.

 In this case, acceleration instead of velocity is a constant.
 Again, no external cause is needed.
 Gravity, the source of the motion, is an intrinsic property of the falling body.

 two kinds of natural motion are not contrary to each other.
 First, one kind can change into the other.
 A ball uniformly accelerated on an inclined plane may continue its motion at constant speed on a horizontal plane.
 Secondly, they have a common source, for

 why the cannon reaches farthest if the ball is fired at an angle of 45o.
 This fact was empirically known for quite a long time (Tartaglia mentioned it in 1531), but never explained.

 Galileo on circular motions

 Galileo connected both natural motions to circular motions in the following way.